philackm/ScrollableGraphView/README.md

 ### Adding the GraphView to your project:

-1. Add "GraphView.swift" to your project in Xcode
+1. Add [GraphView.swift](graphview_example/GraphView/GraphView.swift) to your project in Xcode

 2. Create a GraphView instance and set the data and labels
 ```swift